-In November 2009, the Swedish Presidency hosted an informal briefing on caste-based discrimination for members of The Asia-Oceania Working Party (COASI) and COHOM.
+In November 2009, the Swedish Presidency hosted an informal briefing on caste-based discrimination for members of The Asia-Oceania Working Party (COASI) and Working Party on Human Rights (COHOM).
+The was followed by a formal hearing on the topic in COHOM in May 2010.